Matías Fernández (footballer, born 1986): Sporting CP

 On 1 July 2009, after being deemed surplus to requirements by new Villarreal manager Ernesto Valverde, Fernández joined Sporting CP on a four-year contract, for €3.65 million, with a further €500,000 payable depending on appearances.
 Villarreal would retain 20% of the profit on any future sale of the player.

 Fernández scored his first goal for his new team on 27 October 2009, in a 1–1 draw at Vitória de Guimarães, adding another the following week also in the Portuguese Primeira Liga, at home against C.S.
 Marítimo (again 1–1).
 In the UEFA Europa League he netted once more, in injury time of the Lions 3–0 victory over Everton in the round of 16 (4–2 on aggregate).

 Fernández remained an important attacking unit in 2011–12, under both Domingos Paciência and his successor Ricardo Sá Pinto.
 He scored three of his four league goals against U.D.
 Leiria, two in the 3–1 home win and the game's only in the second match through a free kick in the 101st minute – the game had been interrupted for nine minutes due to floodlights malfunction.

 Fiorentina

 On 27 July 2012, Fernández transferred to Italian club ACF Fiorentina for about €3.1 million, plus €1.5 million bonuses.
 During his spell at the Stadio Artemio Franchi, he was consistently bothered by physical problems.

-Fernández moved to fellow Serie A team A.C.
-Milan on 31 August 2016, on a season-long loan deal with an option to buy.
+Fernández moved to fellow Serie A team AC Milan on 31 August 2016, on a season-long loan deal with an option to buy.
 He made his debut on 6 November, coming off the bench in the 2–1 away victory over U.S. Città di Palermo.